MicrosoftDocs/Viva/Viva/glint/reports/confidentiality-suppression-reports.md

 ### Definition

 Response rates (percentages and counts) can't be displayed for groups smaller than this number.
-Glint’s default Response Rate Threshold is five (5).
 For a consistent reporting experience across item scores and response rates in reports, this threshold matches the Rated Confidentiality Threshold.

+### Default setting

+Viva Glint’s default Response Rate Threshold is five (5).

 ### Example